mr5z/ExLang/README.md

 #### Dependency Injection

-ExLang bakes dependency injection in as a first-class language feature.
-The rule is simple:

-> **If a field's type is a `contract`, it is automatically a dependency.
-The compiler resolves and injects it.**
+Dependency injection is a first-class language feature in ExLang.
+Any field whose type is a `contract` is automatically treated as a dependency — the compiler resolves and injects the appropriate binding without any additional annotations or configuration.

-No annotations, no frameworks, no constructor boilerplate.
-The type itself is the signal.

 Constructor dependencies are declared in the service signature.
 Only `contract` types are allowed as constructor parameters — this is enforced by the compiler with no exceptions.